-For beginners, 5 to 10 reps, and intermediate levels, you can perform 3 sets of 10 reps with brief rests before moving onto the next set.
+For beginners, 5 to 10 reps, and intermediate levels, you can perform three sets of 10 reps with brief rests before moving on to the next set.
 We can perform variations of the technique with a dip belt, a weight plate, or even a dumbbell held in between your ankles.
 No matter your fitness level, incorporating the dip exercise as part of your routine can help you build your triceps, increase your upper body strength, and provide excellent variation for a weekly upper body routine.

 The Last Word on the Dip Exercise to Build the Chest, Triceps, and Shoulders